Co-founder at Movinhand & Enrollhand

 These differences aside, it is important to create and maintain a solid brand identity across all platforms to make your social media campaigns successful.

 Start by creating a specific brand look.
 Choose a color or image that will be visible in the main photo of all your accounts.
 If you have a school website, you can use it as the basis for the look and feel of your social media accounts.

 Importantly, keep the accounts active and updated.
-You don’t need to have an account with every single social media site.
+You don’t need to have an account on every single social media site.
 Choose two or three that you can really monitor and build to avoid overstretching yourself and neglecting some accounts.